OSUOSC/website/README.md

     ```
 ```

+#### NOTE

-#### NOTE: Since this does require `bundle` to be installed, it is presumed that the file would be created on `stallman2` or by another admin earlier in the week, so the impetus is not on the contributors to do so.
+Since running `bundle exec rake new_post` does require `bundle` to be installed, it is presumed that the file would be created on `stallman2` or by another admin earlier in the week, so the impetus is not on the contributors to do so.

 ---

 # Contributing

-Having trouble working with the theme?
+Having trouble working with the site?
 Found a typo in the documentation?
-Interested in adding a feature or [fixing a bug](https://github.com/mmistakes/minimal-mistakes/issues)?
-Then by all means [submit an issue](https://github.com/mmistakes/minimal-mistakes/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
+Interested in adding a feature or [fixing a bug](https://github.com/osuosc/website/issues)?
+Then by all means [submit an issue](https://github.com/osuosc/website/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
 If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

-Minimal Mistakes has been designed as a base for you to customize and fit your site's unique needs.
-Please keep this in mind when requesting features and/or submitting pull requests.
-If it's not something that most people will use, I probably won't consider it.
-When in doubt ask.

-This goes for author sidebar links and "share button" additions -- I have no intention of merging in every possibly option, the essentials are there to get you started :smile:.

 ### Pull Requests